-That the Niro doesn’t score more highly here is perhaps because, with relatively little experience in the hybrid arena, Kia has tried to achieve a little too much with the car – chasing efficiency, performance, refinement and handling dynamism and inevitably stretching the fabric of the car’s driving experience somewhat thin.
+That the Niro doesn’t score more highly here is perhaps because Kia has tried to achieve a little too much with the car – chasing efficiency, performance, refinement and handling dynamism has inevitably stretched the fabric of the car’s driving experience somewhat thin.

-On the 16in wheels and Michelin Energy Saver tyres that most Niros sold in the UK will come with, the car has limited reserves of outright grip, but spring rates some way stiffer than the crossover norm create quite crisp handling response from the suspension.
+On the 16in wheels and Michelin Energy Saver tyres that are standard on the entry-level 2 and all PHEV models, the car has limited reserves of outright grip, but spring rates some way stiffer than the crossover norm create quite crisp handling response from the suspension.

 It’s a combination that makes the car feel wieldy and eager up to a point, but not desperately sophisticated or engaging thereafter.